-As you know, if it’s colder outside, heat will always leave your house without a proper barrier to block its departure.
+As you know, if it’s colder outside, heat will always leave your house if there’s no proper barrier to block its departure.
 For that reason, it’s important to insulate as much of your home as possible.

 According to the federal Energy Star program, “EPA estimates that homeowners can save an average of 15% on heating and cooling costs (or an average of 11% on total energy costs) by sealing their homes and adding insulation in attics, floors over crawl spaces and accessible basement rim joists.”

 Your attic, floors and walls are great places to start.
 Also be sure to check your ceiling fans, chimneys and ducts.
 Even outlets and light switches can be sources of air leaks, especially if they’re on an outside wall.
-You can typically find inexpensive specialized outlet and switch plate seals at your local hardware story.
-These seals are designed to insulate electricity-sensitive areas and prevent fires.
+You can typically find inexpensive outlet and switch plate seals at your local hardware store.
+These seals are designed to insulate electricity-sensitive areas and to prevent fires.

 For more information, check out the sealing and insulation guide on EnergyStar.gov.

 In addition to adding more insulation, be sure to check that drafts around doors and windows are sealed so that air isn’t escaping throughout the day.
 If you can feel air coming in from around your doors or windows, you may need to apply weatherstripping or caulk to stop the airflow.